Turtle: Migration

 Turtles are the only reptiles that migrate long distances, more specifically the marine species that can travel up to thousands of kilometers.
 Some non-marine turtles, such as the species of Geochelone (terrestrial), Chelydra (freshwater), and Malaclemys (estuarine), migrate seasonally over much shorter distances, up to around 27 km, to lay eggs.
 Such short migrations are comparable to those of some lizards, snakes, and crocodilians.
 Sea turtles nest in a specific area, such as a beach, leaving the eggs to hatch unattended.
 The young turtles leave that area, migrating long distances in the years or decades in which they grow to maturity, and then return seemingly to the same area every few years to mate and lay eggs, though the precision varies between species and populations.
 This "natal homing" has appeared remarkable to biologists, though there is now plentiful evidence for it, including from genetics.

 How sea turtles navigate to their breeding beaches remains unknown.
 One possibility is imprinting as in salmon, where the young learn the chemical signature, effectively the scent, of their home waters before leaving, and remember that when the time comes for them to return as adults.
-Another possible cue is the orientation of the earth's magnetic field at the natal beach.
+Another possible cue is the orientation of the Earth's magnetic field at the natal beach.
 There is experimental evidence that turtles have an effective magnetic sense, and that they use this in navigation.
 Proof that homing occurs is derived from genetic analysis of populations of loggerheads, hawksbills, leatherbacks, and olive ridleys by nesting place.
 For each of these species, the populations in different places have their own mitochondrial DNA genetic signatures that persist over the years.
 This shows that the populations are distinct and that homing must be occurring reliably.

-Reproduction and lifecycle
+Reproduction and life cycle

 Turtles have a wide variety of mating behaviors but do not form pair-bonds or social groups.
-In green sea turtles, females generally outnumber males.
 In terrestrial species, males are often larger than females and fighting between males establishes a dominance hierarchy for access to mates.
 For most semi-aquatic and bottom-walking aquatic species, combat occurs less often.
 Males of these species instead may use their size advantage to mate forcibly.
 In fully aquatic species, males are often smaller than females and rely on courtship displays to gain mating access to females.
+In green sea turtles, females generally outnumber males.